yhoogstrate/egfr-v3-determiner/README.md

 If you find some odd reads that I need to take a look at, feel free to send them to me.

-If you prefer no public communication you can e-mail me at:
+If you prefer private communication you can e-mail me at:

 y {dot} hoogstrate {at} erasmusmc {.} nl